dimitrismistriotis/dimitrismistriotis.github.io/_posts/2017-01-07-deploy_rails.md

 I placed "127.0.0.1" as the server's name because of the port exposed in docker and the fact that requests will only come from container's host.
-In a public facing server here the name of the www server should be there.
+In a public facing server here the name of the "www." web server should be there.

 ```
 sudo ln -s /etc/nginx/sites-available/yourapplication /etc/nginx/sites-enabled/